tomio13/AFMforce/DevelopmentNotes.md

 2023-03-01:
     Bugfix in the JPK reader.
 Sensor response may not be present, so define it only when we have it.

+2023-08-25:
+    The sloppy comparison of variable != [] for ndarrays does not work anymore, so I change the checks to variable.size > 0.
+Also make sure that whenever I have ndarrays, empty ones do not return [] --> lists, but nu.empty(0) an empty array.
+    And remove the only left over nu.float... (deprecated)

+2023-08-28:
+    the slope detector (find_slope) has some issues time to time, so try fixing the code a bit.
+E.g. cleaning up the list comparisons, sorting, etc.

+2024-04-20:
+    Put the whole code under Creative Commons CC(4)-BY license, which allos free use, modifications, etc. but requires attribution.